 A modular structure enable you to focus your interests - you will gain a foundation in research methods.
 You can choose from a variety of options based on your own interests.

-The Cambridge teaching system - supervision - weekly supervisions in College are the focal point of the academic week, providing personal supervision and the opportunity to debate with and learn from academics.
-You write essays or prepare work for these sessions and get guidance support and feedback.
+The Cambridge teaching system - supervision - small-group teaching provides the opportunity to debate with and learn from academics.
+You write essays or prepare work for these sessions and get guidance, support and feedback.

-The Cambridge teaching system - lectures and seminars - on average you will attend X lectures a week, designed to give you the foundations for your subjects of choice, get to know others in your subject area and understand the components of Land Economy.
+The Cambridge teaching system - lectures and seminars - on average you will attend 8 lectures a week (plus additional seminars), designed to give you the foundations for your subjects of choice, get to know others in your subject area and understand the components of Land Economy.

 The structure of the programme is modular.
 To complete the course students are required to complete eight modules in the first two terms (four modules in the Michaelmas term and four others in the Lent term) and to submit a compulsory dissertation of between 10,000 to 12,000 words in the third term (Easter term).
 Some modules (law, economics and methods) are compulsory.
 In addition to those, students may choose from a selection of other optional modules on offer in the Department.
 These options include modules on environmental law, environmental economics, climate change and energy, sustainable urban planning, land policy, institutions and development, or real estate finance.
 Assessment of each module is by way of a written examination paper, project or essay work, or a combination of these methods.